 Generally no, acupuncture treatment doesn't hurt.

-Some people will feel the acupuncture needle go in, but it's not painful, you just notice it, like a little prick.
+Some people may feel the needles go in, but it's not painful, you just notice it, like a little prick and others will feel nothhing.
+The needle is inserted very quickly.
 Once the needle is in, you may feel a dull ache or a tingling sensation, which is normal.

 Why do some acupuncture points hurt?

-These things can make acupuncture feel more painful include:
+The things that can make acupuncture feel more painful include:

-- An acupuncturist who uses thick acupuncture needles.
-This gives a better reaction with the acupuncture point, but this reaction can be more uncomfortable
+- An acupuncturist who uses thick needles.
+This gives a better reaction with the point, but this reaction can be more uncomfortable

 - Having electric acupuncture, which is stronger but again more uncomfortable

-When people are weak, they are more fragile and vulnerable and their pain levels reduce, making them more sensitive.
-This is why is not advisable to have acupuncture treatment when menstruating.
+- When people are weak, they are more fragile and vulnerable and their pain levels reduce, making them more sensitive.
+This is why it's not advisable to have acupuncture treatment when menstruating

 Why do people think acupuncture is painful?

 When people think of acupuncture they tend to think of having a blood test, which uses thick needles that go into veins and is painful.
-Acupuncture needles are very fine, so fine that you can get 20 of them into 1 syringe and the acupuncture needles aren't put into veins, but instead into muscle tissue.
-So having acupuncture is not painful like having a blood test.
+The needles used are are very fine, so fine that you can get 20 of them into a hypodermic needle.
+The needles aren't put into veins, but instead into muscle tissue.
+Having acupuncture is not painful like having a blood test.